Select Page

 Winning the Business Shuffleboard Game on the Deck of the Titanic: How lack of leadership and misguided direction sunk one long standing company

 A colleague recently recounted a story to me from his own past.
 It had to do with a failing business.
-The company had numerous issues, in the areas of acquisition and execution, of revenue and of profit.
+The company had numerous issues in the areas of acquisition and execution, of revenue and of profit.
 The issues had gotten so out of hand that the company was on the verge of closing its operations entirely.
-In a last ditch effort to turn the company around, the company’s president initiated a series of process-improvement projects.
+In a last-ditch effort to turn the company around, the company’s president initiated a series of process-improvement projects.
 The hope was that the results of these projects would provide the necessary impetus to pull the company out of its tailspin and provide a foundation for its revitalization.
 Moreover, the president had democratically distributed the projects across the organization–one for each department.
 As we all know, projects consume resources, and not all of the selected projects were of the same potential impact to the company.
 As such, lower-impact projects ended up pulling away resources from some of the mission-critical areas of the business, areas that had been suffering the most.
 Ironically, the attempted intervention had made things worse.

 In one telling instance, the HR department had been tasked with implementing a new HR management system.
 The HR and IT staff dutifully went through the implementation cycle, soliciting requirements, selecting software, configuring the application and converting data.
 Leads, supervisors, and managers spent their free time logging employee metadata into the new system.
 And all of this occurred while the company missed shipments, struggled with quality issues, and scrambled to get new orders, while key employees fled to their competitors.
 The HR department rolled out its new system shortly before the announcement that the company’s assets were being dissolved.
 While the company overall was a disaster, the HR project was a ringing success, and when it came time to terminate the company’s staff, they were able to use the new HR system to efficiently and effectively carry the task through to its macabre conclusion.